krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 In the stored mode, your primary data is stored locally and your entire dataset is available for low-latency access while asynchronously backed up to AWS

+#### How can you change the encryption key associated with an EBS volume?
+There are couple of ways in which you change the encryption keys associated with an EBS volume: Change the key during snapshot copy process.
+Another option is: from an EC2 instance, mount a new EBS volume with the desired key and copy data from old volume to new volume

+#### A company is evaluating use of AWS for backing up data in the cloud.
+One important consideration is that data needs to be available even when connection over the internet is down.

+The Volume Gateway runs in either a cached or stored mode.
+In the cached mode, your primary data is written to S3, while retaining your frequently accessed data locally in a cache for low-latency access.
+In the stored mode, your primary data is stored locally and your entire dataset is available for low-latency access while asynchronously backed up to AWS

 ## Docker Containers and ECS <a id="Containers"></a>

 Key features of the Elastic Container Service: